MStarmans91/CLMRadiomics/README.md

-# CLMRadiomicsFeatures
+# CLMRadiomics
-Script to compute the features used in the paper "Classification of histopathological growth patterns in colorectal liver metastases on CT imaging using a radiomics approach.", M.P.A.
-Starmans, F. E. Buisman et al. 2019.
+Script to compute the features used in the paper "An automatic method for distinguishing pure histopathological growth patterns of colorectal liver metastases on CT using deep learning and radiomics: a pilot study .", M.P.A.
+Starmans, F. E. Buisman et al. 2020.

 ## Installation
-For the feature extraction, only the PREDICT package, version 2.1.3, and the subsequent dependencies are required, which can be installed through pip:
+For the feature extraction, only the PREDICT package, at least version 3.1.5, and the subsequent dependencies are required, which can be installed through pip:

-    pip install "PREDICT==2.1.3"
+    pip install "PREDICT>=3.1.5"

-For the model optimization, additionally WORC, version 2.1.3, is required:
+For the model optimization, additionally WORC, version 3.2.2, is required:

-    pip install "WORC==2.1.3"
+    pip install "WORC==3.2.2"

 ## Usage
 The ExtractFeatures.py script can be used to extract all features.
 We provided